-Motorists may fail to yield to the right-of-way traffic when they are trying to hurry to their destinations, drive aggressively, or become distracted.
+Motorists may fail to yield to the right-of-way traffic when they are trying to hurry to their destinations, drive aggressively, or drive distracted.
 Unfortunately, serious collisions can result from this negligent behavior.
-If you have been injured as a result of these circumstances, a professional Delray Beach failure to yield lawyer may be able to help you.
-A skilled Delray Beach failure to yield lawyer will assess the facts of the accident to determine your lawsuit’s validity and will answer any questions you may have involving your legal rights.
-Read on to learn more about how a dedicated injury attorney could offer you their assistance today.
+If you have been injured as a result of these circumstances, a professional Delray Beach failure to yield lawyer from Kogan & DiSalvo may be able to help you.
+We will assess the facts of the accident to determine your lawsuit’s validity and will answer any questions you may have involving your legal rights.
+Read on to learn more about how a dedicated car accident attorney could offer you their assistance today.

 When no stop signs are posted at open intersections, drivers must yield when another vehicle is at the intersection.
 Drivers must yield when crossing a state highway from a side road, getting onto a paved road from one that is not paved, and when preparing to turn left when approaching traffic is near.
 Single- and double-lane roundabouts may allow drivers to enter without yielding when no traffic is present and to yield to traffic when it is.
 Drivers must use only the lane needed to reach their exit.
 Changing lanes in a roundabout is illegal.
 To drive around half of the roundabout and continue in the same direction or when turning right, the right lane must be used.
 Individuals who have been involved in accidents due to another’s failure to comply with these laws may be able to obtain injury compensation with the help of a qualified injury attorney on their side.

 If you or a loved one were injured in any type of accident resulting from someone else’s failure to yield properly, then do not hesitate to contact a skilled Delray Beach failure to yield lawyer.
-A determined Delray Beach failure to yield lawyer will fight for your deserved compensation by gathering evidence, interviewing key witnesses, and helping to guide you through the process so you can be prepared for all possible outcomes.
-Reach out to a Delray Beach failure to yield lawyer today to schedule your initial consultation.
+A determined Delray Beach accident lawyer will fight for your deserved compensation by gathering evidence, interviewing key witnesses, and helping to guide you through the process so you can be prepared for all possible outcomes.
+Reach out to Kogan & DiSalvo today to schedule your initial consultation.